gardener/etcd-druid/docs/proposals/04-etcd-member-custom-resource.md

 Authors propose the following changes to the `Etcd` API:

-1. In`Etcd.Status` resource API, [member status](https://github.com/gardener/etcd-druid/blob/9a598d05e639099ddf404803f87376852261a052/api/v1alpha1/types_etcd.go#L419) is computed and stored.
+1. In the `Etcd.Status` resource API, [member status](https://github.com/gardener/etcd-druid/blob/9a598d05e639099ddf404803f87376852261a052/api/v1alpha1/types_etcd.go#L419) is computed and stored.
 This field will be marked as deprecated and in a later version of druid it will be removed.
-In its place authors propose to introduce the following:
+In its place, the authors propose to introduce the following:

 ```go
 type EtcdStatus struct {